sebsilas/musicassessr-aws/README.md

 # Overview

-This Terraform project creates almost all required AWS resources as well as building and packaging the required Lambda dependencies and dockerizing the Shiny app.
+This Terraform project creates almost all required Amazon Web Server (AWS) resources, builds and packages the required Lambda dependencies and dockerizes a Shiny app which uses [musicassessr](https://github.com/syntheso/musicassessr) functionality.

 # Architecture Overview
 Deploying this solution wirh Terraform builds the following environment in the AWS Cloud: